OpenDataAlex/git-hooks/README.md

 # git-hooks
 These are some git hooks used to ensure that tests are run, commit messages are in the proper format, etc.

-##client hooks
+##Client Hooks
-All hooks that can be used on the developer/client side are found here.
+All hooks that can be used on the developer/client side are described in this section and can be found in the client directory.

 ###commit-msg
 Based on the commit message convention created by [AngularJS](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit).